The Role of Habits in Self-Management

 3. How do I make my habits more convenient?

-Eliminate obstacles, automate tasks, and make the desired behaviour as easy as possible.
+Eliminate obstacles, automate tasks, and make the desired behavior as easy as possible.

 4. What if I’m not seeing the results I want?